 Cybersecurity portfolio/personal website

 Welcome to my website.
-I was getting frustrated with LinkedIn.
-It is the fourth time my LinkedIn account got locked out or "banned".
-I confirmed I am not doing anything that either is suspicious or malicious.
+I was getting frustrated with LinkedIn because I keep getting locked out or getting "banned".
+I confirmed I am not doing anything suspicious or malicious.
 I don't know what their reasoning is for icing me out.

 I decided to create a portfolio/website.
 This is a static website, nothing fancy and straight to the point.
 Since I am not a web developer I am learning as I go along, which at the same time I will beautify this.
 The main objective of this portfolio/website is to showcase myself and to connect/network with individual(s) or companies.